 - creamy horseradish sauce

 - Cooking times will vary depending on the size of the roast you select.
 As a rule of thumb, figure on 15 minutes per pound to calculate the average cooking time for your roast.
 However, when it comes time to cook the roast, don’t just follow your nose or rely on time alone to judge when the meat is cooked properly.
-Use a digital thermometer for optimal results.
+Use a remote digital thermometer inserted into the center of the roast for optimal results.

-- To cook: Preheat your oven to 450 degrees F for at least 30 minutes while the prime rib comes to room temperature.
+- Preheat your oven to 450 degrees F for at least 30 minutes while the prime rib finishes coming to room temperature.

 - Place the roast in a roasting pan bone-side down.
 The bones create its own roasting rack for the meat.
 If you prefer, you may also place the roast up on a roasting rack.

 - Cook the roast uncovered for 15 minutes at 450 degrees F, then reduce the oven temperature to 325 degrees F.